 Use a nail trimmer to achieve the length and shape you want.
 We recommend cutting straight across and then going in with a nail file to buff out the corners.
 According to Hadley, a big mistake people make is cutting their cuticles.
 “Trimming or cutting cuticles during a mani or pedi is purely cosmetic, and sometimes it doesn’t benefit the nail in any way,” says Hadley.
 “The cuticle is a barrier to protect your surrounding skin and protect against infection.”
 Instead, simply push your cuticles back.

-Apply cuticle oil like Essie Apricot Cuticle Oil to the base of your nail.
+Apply cuticle oil, like the Essie Apricot Cuticle Oil, to the base of your nail.
 “Cuticle oil doesn’t just keep your feet soft and moisturized, but it also keeps your polish from chipping,” says Hadley.

 Moisturize your feet with an unscented lotion to keep the skin hydrated and smooth.
 “Scented lotions with synthetic fragrances can cause your nail polish to crack,” Hadley cautions.
 We love the La Roche-Posay Lipikar Daily Repair Body Lotion for this step.

 Use toe separators (you can buy a 12-pack for cheap online) to make painting your toes easier and avoid making a mess.